 FDA Expands Uses of Vyvanse to Treat Binge-Eating Disorder

-This is the first FDA-approved medication marketed to treat the condition.
+This is the first FDA-approved medication to treat the condition

-The U.S. Food and Drug Administration has expanded the approved uses of Vyvanse to treat binge-eating disorder in adults, according to its news release.
+The FDA has expanded the approved uses of Vyvanse to treat binge-eating disorder in adults, according to a news release.
 The drug is the first FDA-approved medication to treat the condition.

 The drug is not approved or recommended for weight loss.